xoclonholdings/zebulon-hub/replit.md

 - ✅ Security hardening with rate limiting, headers, and vulnerability scanning
 - ✅ Performance optimization with cluster support and database indexing
 - ✅ Comprehensive deployment documentation and troubleshooting guides
-- ✅ **LATEST (5:22 PM)**: Simple double-click installer created
+- ✅ **LATEST (5:32 PM)**: Advanced storage optimization system completed
+  - **NEW**: Enhanced storage system with intelligent caching, compression, and performance monitoring
+  - **NEW**: Multi-layered optimization with LRU caching, automatic cleanup, and memory pressure handling
+  - **NEW**: Smart indexing for fast user lookups and search operations
+  - **NEW**: Batch operations and bulk processing for improved performance
+  - **NEW**: Advanced search capabilities with filtering, date ranges, and text search
+  - **NEW**: Performance metrics collection and optimization statistics
+  - **NEW**: Force optimization endpoint for manual cleanup and cache management
+  - **NEW**: Real-time access pattern analysis for intelligent cache TTL calculation
-  - Fixed TypeScript compilation errors in AI context system
+  - Fixed all TypeScript compilation errors in storage and optimization systems
-  - Optimized rate limiting (500 requests/15min, skip successful requests)
-  - Reduced chat polling frequency to 15 seconds to prevent rate limit hits
-  - Added complete offline desktop setup with Windows/Mac/Linux launchers
-  - **NEW**: Created automatic installers (install.bat / install.sh) - just double-click to install everything
-  - **NEW**: Auto-downloads Node.js, installs dependencies, builds app, creates shortcuts, starts system
-  - System now fully operational with Zed memory, admin controls, and real-time chat
+  - System now running with zero errors and enhanced performance monitoring
+  - Complete storage API with enhanced endpoints for filtering and search
+  - Intelligent data retention policies with automatic cleanup
-  - 100% offline capability - no internet required after initial setup
+  - 100% offline capability maintained with optimized local performance

 **Previous Update:** Simplified mobile-first design with streamlined navigation:
 - Complete mobile-first UI restructuring with header, navigation, and content areas